 JVS’s mission in the Jewish and broader Boston community stands on the foundation of several important core values:

 Tikkun Olam – The Repair of the World

 Tzedakah is often translated as “charity”, although it has a much broader meaning and is derived from the Hebrew word meaning “justice” or “righteousness.”
 The great 12th century Jewish teacher Maimonides taught that there are eight degrees of tzedakah, one higher than the other.
-The highest degree is that of the person who assists another in finding employment and helps to release another from dependency and poverty to achieve independent self-sufficiency.
+The highest degree is that of the person who assists another in finding employment, thereby helping to release another from dependency and poverty to achieve independent self-sufficiency.
 JVS’s particular focus on “skills, jobs and careers” is rooted in this teaching on the value and dignity of work.

-JVS’s history of providing skills, jobs, and careers for Jewish and other immigrants also has an important and very relevant narrative, both because of the Jewish community’s own immigrant experience in the United States, which helps the community understand other immigrants’ challenges, and its long-standing values captured in Jewish text.
+JVS’s history of providing skills, jobs, and careers for Jewish and other immigrants also has an important and very relevant narrative, reflecting both deeply rooted teachings of the Jewish tradition, and the Jewish community’s own immigrant experience in the United States, which helps to understand other immigrants’ challenges.

 For example, not once or twice, but many times the Five Books of Moses (Torah) in recounting the Jewish history of slavery and oppression, commands: “You shall not oppress the stranger, for you were once strangers.”
-Indeed, we are urged to “love the stranger in our midst.”
-Many interpret the word “stranger” to mean the newcomer, the refugee, or one who is outside the mainstream – all of which have marked the Jewish experience through the ages.
+Indeed, we are called to “love the stranger in our midst.”
+Sages interpret the word “stranger” to mean the newcomer, the refugee, or one who is outside the mainstream – all of which have marked the Jewish experience through the ages.
 It is a response to this shared experience that JVS’s work welcomes and supports the “stranger”, whether an immigrant, a refugee, a low-income individual, an unemployed worker, or someone with a disability.